xuanngo2001/cust-live-deb/scripts/repository/inst-xtra-zfs-dkms/inst-xtra-zfs-dkms.sh.log.md

 * >>>>>>>>> Running inst-xtra-zfs-dkms.sh ...
-  * After this operation, 56.9 MB of additional disk space will be used.
-  * After this operation, 285 kB of additional disk space will be used.
+  * After this operation, 10.2 kB of additional disk space will be used.
   * After this operation, 400 kB of additional disk space will be used.
   * After this operation, 14.1 MB of additional disk space will be used.
   * After this operation, 5,204 kB of additional disk space will be used.